-10.1 SALARY ADJUSTMENT AND RANGES
+10.2.
+SALARY ADJUSTMENT AND RANGES

-Effective the first full pay period starting on or after July 1, 2021, the base salaries and related salary ranges for classifications covered by this MOU will increase by two percent (2%) (paid retroactively) as reflected in Attachment A of this MOU (Police Association of Covina Salary Schedule).

-Effective the first full pay period starting on or after July 1, 2022, the base salaries and related salary ranges for classifications covered by this MOU will increase by two-and-one-half percent (2.5%) as reflected in Attachment B of this MOU (Police Association of Covina Salary Schedule).

-Effective the first full pay period starting on or after July 1, 2023, the base salaries and related salary ranges for classifications covered by this MOU will increase by two-and-one-half percent (2.5%) as reflected in Attachment C of this MOU (Police Association of Covina Salary Schedule).
+- Effective the first day of the pay period that includes July 1, 2024, the base salaries and related salary ranges for classifications covered by this MOU will increase by three percent (3%) as reflected in Attachment A of this MOU (Police Association of Covina Salary Schedule). - Effective the first day of the pay period that includes July 1, 2025, the base salaries and related salary ranges for classifications covered by this MOU will increase by three percent (3%) as reflected in Attachment B of this MOU (Police Association of Covina Salary Schedule). - Effective the first day of the pay period that includes July 1, 2026, the base salaries and related salary ranges for classifications covered by this MOU will increase by three percent (3%) as reflected in Attachment C of this MOU (Police Association of Covina Salary Schedule). - Effective the first day of the pay period that includes July 1, 2027, the base salaries and related salary ranges for classifications covered by this MOU will increase by three percent (3%) as reflected in Attachment D of this MOU (Police Association of Covina Salary Schedule).

-10.2 FINANCIAL CRISIS
+10.3.
+FINANCIAL CRISIS

 The City honors its commitments and contractual obligations with its employees.
 In difficult and uncertain economic times, the City appreciates the input and collaborative problem-solving efforts of the PAC.
 In the event of a financial City crisis, the City shall request that the PAC agree to meet and confer over potential solutions for the remaining term of the MOU.
 The City agrees to provide PAC all financial records available to demonstrate its concerns.
-In the event the PAC does not exercise its meet and confer rights, or in the event no solution is reached between the parties, the City reserves the right to exercise work force reductions, i.e. layoffs and or demotions.
+In the event the PAC does not exercise its meet and confer rights, or in the event no solution is reached between the parties, the City reserves the right to exercise workforce reductions, i.e. layoffs and or demotions.
 However, pursuant to this MOU, this MOU cannot be modified except by mutual consent of the parties.

-10.3 ADVANCEMENT THROUGH SALARY RANGE
+10.4.
+ADVANCEMENT THROUGH SALARY RANGE